+What is self care and why is self care important?
 Self care activities aren’t the same for everyone.
 For an extrovert, being around other people may meet their needs.
 Introverts may prefer an evening journaling or watching a movie at home.
 Self care for women is also often different than self care for men.

 Psychiatry professor Rima Styra and her colleague Laura Hawryluck, a professor of critical care medicine from the University of Toronto, did research on quarantines during the SARS outbreak.
 They found that 29% of people who were quarantined showed signs of PTSD, and 31% were showing symptoms of depression after isolation.
 Their data emphasized that a matter of just two weeks in self-isolation can be linked to mental health issues.